bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 * 2006: Joined Primary Care Mental Health Service in Worcestershire as a Gateway Worker (this involved, mental health reviews, using CBT approach interventions and signposting for other Services).
-* With a growing interest in developing my therapy skills I completed the Postgraduate Diploma in CBT at the University of Birmingham in 2008-10.
-I am now in my 5th year as an Accredited member of the BABCP (British Association for Cognitive and Behavioural Psychotherapists).
-I continue to work with adults from 16 upwards within the NHS and privately.
+* 2010: Completed Postgraduate Diploma in CBT at the University of Birmingham.
+I am now in my 7th year as an Accredited member of the BABCP (British Association for Cognitive and Behavioural Psychotherapists.

-When I'm not working or learning, I'm kept pretty busy with family, (I have 5 children, though 3 are grown up!), dogs, and garden.
-I also enjoy getting out and about in our beautiful local countryside!
+* 2010-2018 CBT Therapist within Worcestershire Healthy Minds from, providing individual Therapy, Clinical Supervision and Group work.

+## Code of Ethics and Regulation

+I have a continuing commitment to best practice and regularly attend workshops and Courses which support my professional development and contribute to my ongoing Accreditation and Registration.
+I receive regular Supervision, from a BABCP Accredited Clinical Psychologist and Peer Reviewed ACT Trainer.

+As an Accredited member of the British Association of Behavioural and Cognitive Therapists and the Nursing and Midwifery Council, my work is underpinned by the Professional Standards of Conduct and Ethics outlined by these established organisations.
+I am also a member of the Association for Contextual and Behavioural Scientists, which enables me to develop my practice within the ACT model.

+I have an Enhanced Disclosure and Barring Service Status